panjidwisatrio/animalie/README.md

 ## Quick Start

+Create .env file and copy the contents of the file from .env.example to .env file

--- composer install
+- composer install
--- npm install
+- npm install
--- npm run dev
+- npm run dev
--- php artisan serve
+- php artisan serve

 ## About Laravel